the goodman group, ltd.

 Despite the economic and employment benefits demonstrated in the TGG Report, the EPA’s proposed SCR requirement was opposed by the State of North Dakota and the coal industry (and was the target of legal challenges).
 In 2012, the EPA reversed its proposed SCR requirement for the North Dakota coal plants and approved a final plan with weaker pollution controls.

-Update: Over the past decade, as climate change awareness (and impacts) have increased, the environmental movement has shifted its focus with respect to coal generation.
+Update 2012-2024: Since 2011, as climate change awareness (and impacts) have increased, the environmental movement has shifted its focus with respect to coal generation.
 Instead of advocating for air pollution controls for coal plants, the focus is increasingly on their replacement with renewable generation.
 The Obama administration’s Clean Power Plan (CPP) called for the reduction of GHG emissions from electricity generation.
 Under the CPP, the EPA assigned each state an individual goal for reducing power plant emissions.
 Conversely, the Trump Administration tried to protect the coal industry by replacing the CPP with the less stringent Affordable Clean Energy Act and weakened air pollution control regulation for coal plants.